-42 Northampton Retail and Leisure Study (Nexus Planning, October 2018)
+&lt;sup>42 Northampton Retail and Leisure Study (Nexus Planning, October 2018)

-- 9.2.1.
-The Council aims to maintain and enhance the vitality and viability of Northampton's town centre, district centres and local centres.
-Focusing investment in Northampton's existing centres will help to promote their economic prosperity as well as help to ensure that economic activity takes place in the most sustainable locations easily accessible by modes of travel other than the private car.

 - 9.2.2.
-The Retail and Leisure Study43 includes a health assessment of all the centres designated through the West Northamptonshire Joint Core Strategy.
+The Retail and Leisure Study includes a health assessment of all the centres designated through the West Northamptonshire Joint Core Strategy.
 Aside from the town centre, the designated centres are:

 - Weston Favell District Centre

 - Kingsthorpe District Centre

 - Kettering Road Local Centre (Kingsley)

 - St James Local Centre

 - Far Cotton Local Centre

 - Wellingborough Road Local Centre

 - 9.2.3.
 The assessments found these centres, including the town centre, to be healthy.
 It concluded that each district and local centre has a role and function that complements the town centre.
 Wellingborough Road, for example, has a strong leisure position including restaurants and bars which allow it to function as an ancillary leisure destination, particularly given its proximity to the town centre.
 Both Weston Favell and Kingsthorpe District Centres continue to perform well, the former having low vacancy rates and the latter being strong on convenience goods.
 The Plan needs to ensure that the roles and functions of these centres continue to be supported and enhanced.

 - 9.2.4.
 The study also identified the quantitative capacity for new convenience and comparison floorspace across Northampton over the plan period, using information available on expenditure and current market shares from the resident population within the study area.
 The following table shows the conclusion in terms of retail capacity which needs to be reflected in the local plan: